trustoverip/ctwg-terminology-governance-guide/spec/52_manual_defsrefs.md

 #### Objective
 To offer authors and curators a hands-up guide to handle Spec-up's syntax correctly and efficiently with regard to `defs`, `refs` and `xrefs`.
 Thereby respecting the golden rule:

- "try (x)ref before def"
+ "Try `(x)ref` before `def`"

 ([why?](#try-ref-before-def))

 #### Characteristics
 Why bother?
 Because it's going to be a mess soon if you don't.
 Terminology has a life cycle.
 Some concepts and their specific terminology are long-lived.
 They reside in their field and are related to other concepts.
 Other terminologies are contemporary.
 Terminology can have broad applications or, conversely, have a specific small niche.
 Nevertheless, they all share these characteristics:
 1. The sources (definitions or defs) need to be managed because its content is burdened with reputation
-2. References (or refs and xrefs) need to be managed in the digital world where creating copies is easy and every copy for no reason whatsoever might cause confusion
+2. References (or refs and xrefs) need to be managed in the digital world where creating copies is easy, and every copy for no reason whatsoever might cause confusion
 3. Different roles and responsibilities work with and work on terminology.
 We got to keep track of who did what in which role.

 #### Governance of own repo
 The governance of def & refs in the own repo has to be strict: It has to be kept sound by humans.
-So check you refs if you change the def.
+So check your refs to see if you changed the def.
 [Source](https://wiki.trustoverip.org/display/HOME/2024-07-01+CTWG+Meeting+Notes)

 #### ToIP glossary

  In the ToIP Technology Architecture Specification, it's a long-desired feature to add an integrated glossary.
 Our objective is to offer a framework to offer this in a sustainably consistent way.
-The Concept & Terminology work group (CTWG) should begin publishing the ToIP Glossary as its own standalone Spec-Up specification, where every entry is properly formatted and people are able to include terms from the ToIP Glossary (without having to copy those 400+ terms over into its own glossary).
+The Concept & Terminology work group (CTWG) should begin publishing the ToIP Glossary as its own standalone Spec-Up specification, where every entry is properly formatted, and people are able to include terms from the ToIP Glossary (without having to copy those 400+ terms over into its own glossary).

 **Process check:**